Audinot/rails2-template/README.markdown

 vim database.yml
 ```

-6. In your database.yml file, add the username and password you created
+In your database.yml file, add the username and password you created
 earlier to the information.
 (There should be a blank space waiting for
 the password, and the username might already be filled in for you.
 Make
 sure it's correct!)

+#### Gemfile and Rakefile

-7. You'll want a Ruby gem called 'Bundler' now.
+You'll want a Ruby gem called 'Bundler' now.
 Heroku absolutely requires
 this...
 Plus it makes your life easier.
 Install it first:

 ```